-The role of the PMHI Group is to represent individual member companies and the wider industry on all issues related to access to medicines for people with serious mental illnesses including; Schizophrenia, Bi-Polar Disorder and Severe and Enduring Depression.
+To represent individual member companies and the wider industry on all issues related to access to medicines for people with mental illnesses, including schizophrenia, bipolar disorder, depression and dementia.

 The Industry and Mental Health Services Collaborative (IMHSeC) is a partnership between the Pharmaceutical Mental Health Initiative (PMHI), a working group of the ABPI, the Department of Health, Mental Health Directorate and the NHS Confederation.